Inspiration and Education about the Art of Comforting

 Lisa Athan, M.A., Grief Educator, and Executive Director of Grief Speaks, based in New Jersey

-In this post, True Blue: The Ones We Count On, Lisa shares her practical wisdom about the importance of being reliable and sincere when we offer to help others.
-In these uncertain times of precarious new normals and diminishing safety nets, we need our trustworthiness with each other more than ever.
+Lisa shares her practical wisdom about the importance of being reliable and sincere when we offer to help others.
+In uncertain times we need our trustworthiness with each other more than ever.

 Amy Handy, Artist, Writer, Editor, and Owner of Clay Play, Yarmouth, Maine (with daughter, Veronica, on right)

-In our Spring post, Braving Our New Normals with Hands-on Comforting, Amy shares her insights and suggestions about resourceful ways families are creating their own normals despite the “new normal.”
+Amy shares her insights and suggestions about resourceful ways families are creating their own normals despite demanding new normals in their lives.

 Les Schaffer, Cofounder and Director, Tell Tale Hearts Storytellers Theater, and Former Family Counselor, Richmond, Virginia

-In our March post, Soft Strength, Les weighed in about providing comfort to our loved ones when facing economic hardship.
+Les reflects on the importance of comforting our loved ones when facing economic hardship.
 His son, aged 48, recently suffered a drastic cut at his job after a downsizing at his architecture company, and lost his home.